MacauleyMorgan/Project-Three/README.md

 As a logged out user, I would like to be able to sign in and access the site

 ### Logged in admin goals

+As an admin, I would like to be able to grant/remove admin access to trusted users on the site

+As an admin, I would like to see which users currently have admin privileges on the site for a clear picture of who has access

 # Features
 ## Site wide
 The implementation of a global navbar and footer to make a uniform user experience has been completed site wide